benjaminsampica/benjaminsampicaStatic/content/post/vscode/index.md

 - [Azure Repos](https://marketplace.visualstudio.com/items?itemName=ms-vsts.team)
   - For use with tracking commits & work items on Azure DevOps.
 - [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments)
-  - Another "I didn't know I wanted it until I saw it then I absolutely had to have it".Adds really nice formatting to comments of different syntax.
+  - Another "I didn't know I wanted it until I saw it then I absolutely had to have it".
+Adds really nice formatting to comments of different syntax.
 - [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer)
   - Software engineering?
 Pretty smart.
 General Relativity?
 Pretty freakin' smart.
 The dude/dudette who thought this up? _A B S O L U T E_ FREAKING UNIT.
 Download this. _NOW_.
 It colors each nested set of brackets, parentheses, or square brackets a different color.
 Where have you been all my life?
 - [C#](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) :white_check_mark: